 Activity 1: Stroll the Malecon

-There’s no better way to get acquainted with Puerto Vallarta than by strolling its 12-block pedestrian-friendly promenade, especially the stretch that flows along the seaside border of the city’s oldest districts.
+There’s no better way to get your bearings after arriving in Puerto Vallarta with kids than by strolling its 12-block pedestrian-friendly promenade, especially the stretch that flows along the seaside border of the city’s oldest districts.

 From early-morning artists setting up their easels or carving out Puerto Vallarta’s famed sand sculptures through afternoon acrobatics and evening music at the Los Arcos Amphitheater, the Malecon is the place to be for free entertainment, optimal people watching, and spectacular sunsets.
 Kids also appreciate the unexpected interactive art sculptures (climbing upon them is fine–and even encouraged in some cases) and opportunities for helado.